s-g-stavely/Talky/README.md

 make hotkey configurable
-make exiting via ctrl c better if you run two copies at once get "hotkey already registerd", fail more gracefully
+make exiting via ctrl c better if you run two copies at once get "hotkey already registerd", fail more gracefully config file should handle updates with new vals

 it's maybe weird to be using winit when there's no GUI